 Our desktop platform was first released in December 2015 to address an underserved market opportunity by allowing customers to access advanced wallet technology on the desktop.
-From February 2020 through January 2021, our website averaged approximately 281,000 visitors per month, with a ratio of visits to unique clicks to download the desktop platform of 20%.
-As of January 31, 2021, we had a cumulative total of over 1.2 million unique clicks on our website to download our desktop platform.
-In 2020, approximately 45% of people who downloaded our desktop platform have activated it, resulting in 354,000 new users.
-We have achieved this ratio with extremely limited marketing spend.
+Our website averages approximately 154,975 visitors per month, with a ratio of visits to unique clicks to download the desktop platform of 27%.
+As of August 2020, we had a cumulative total of over 3.5 million unique clicks on our website to download our desktop platform.
+Since January 2020, approximately 65% of people who downloaded our desktop platform have activated it, resulting in 190,800 new customers.
+We have continually achieved this ratio with extremely limited marketing spend.
 A customer can easily download the desktop version of the Exodus Platform from our website, open the desktop wallet once downloaded and immediately begin managing crypto assets, with no registration or log-in information required.
-We offer the desktop version of the Exodus Platform to customers as a free download.
-We derive our revenues from API integration fees (both transaction- and non-transaction-based) that we charge to third parties who develop applications that our customers can access from the Exodus Platform through an API.